 The 8 Best Robotic Pool Cleaners

-This wiki has been updated 36 times since it was first published in April of 2015.
+This wiki has been updated 40 times since it was first published in April of 2015.
 There's nothing better than having your own personal oasis to cool off in on a hot summer day.
 In order to keep that water crystal clear and minimize physical effort, you'll need one of these robotic cleaners to stay ahead of the mess.
 We've included models for above- and in-ground pools that offer programmable schedules, powerful vacuums, and sturdy brushes that scrub floors, steps, and walls.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes